 Should I get a HSBC Global Money Account?

-Whether the HSBC Global Money account is worth it to you, all depends on your current circumstances.
-If you already bank with HSBC then even if you have a Wise, Revolut, or Finneco account, the Global Money Account could be a worthwhile addition, if only for streamlining the process of moving money around, or for the piece of mind that you’re dealing with a major UK bank with full FSCS protection.
+If you already bank with HSBC then even if you have a the Global Money Account could be a worthwhile addition, if only for streamlining the process of moving money around, or for the piece of mind that you’re dealing with a major UK bank with full FSCS protection.

-If you aren’t already a HSBC customer, then it doesn’t really make sense to open a current account just to take advantage this Global Money Account, but since HSBC is now running a £200 switching offer, it might make sense for those who’ve already been considering switching.
+If you aren’t already a HSBC customer, then it doesn’t really make sense to open a current account just to take advantage this Global Money Account, but since HSBC regularly runs current account switching offers, it might make sense for those who are already considering switching.

 If you have a HSBC Global Money Account we’d love to hear your experience with it?
 Please comment below.